pauljohn32/sc_shell/notes/shell-2.md

     TER      17              1
     END

-How many lines are there in the file cubane.pdb?

-    wc -l cubane.pdb

-    20 cubane.pdb

 If the file were bigger, we might just scan the top or the bottom 5 lines (using head and tail)